HigherOrderCO/Kind/DOCUMENTATION.md

 | `(x, y, ...) => body `     | Lambda with binding `x`, `y` over `body`        |
 | `f(x, y, ...)`             | Applies the function `f` to  arguments `x`, `y` |

-The lambda (also called function) is the only computational primitive of Formality.
+Excluding numbers, lambdas (also called function) are the only computational primitive of Formality.
 Everything, from booleans, to list, to complex algorithms, data structures, and mathematical proofs are compiled to lambdas.
-Technically, Formality's lambdas are affine lambdas, so variables bound in a lambda can be used at most once (this is not as restrictive as it might sound at first).

 As in other functional languages, lambdas are curried. `(x, y, z, ...) => body` is the same as `(x) => (y) => (z) => ...  body`, and `f(x, y, z)` is the same as